 Eden Park (pictured)

 When you think of Cincinnati Parks, Eden Park is likely what comes to mind.
 Home to Cincinnati Art Museum, Cincinnati Playhouse in the Park and the Krohn Conservatory, Eden Park is quintessentially ‘Cincinnati.’
 This park is worth a visit on its own; however, and the overlook (located just up the road from Krohn) offers perhaps *the* most spectacular river views in Cincinnati.
-(Bonus: the Art Climb just opened, and is a wonderful way to burn off some energy!)
+(Bonus: the Art Climb is a wonderful way to burn off some energy!)

 Tons of green space makes Ault Park as perfect for a picnic as it is for a round of catch or frisbee with the kids.
 Eat at the greenspace and explore the nearby trails after lunch.
 Older kids will love the views from the picnic tables at the Overlook.